Murchison Murders: Investigation and trial

-Carron had kept regular correspondence with his friends, and it was for this reason that his disappearance was noticed.
-The area at the time had a large transient population, and for a man to appear or disappear from the area was in no way remarkable.
+Carron had kept regular correspondence with his friends, and thus his disappearance was noticed.
+The area at the time had a large transient population.
+For a man to appear or disappear from the area was in no way otherwise remarkable.

-Indeed, it was not until police detectives started investigating Carron's disappearance that it was noticed that Lloyd and Ryan were also missing, and like Carron, had last been seen in Rowles' company.
+It was not until police detectives started investigating Carron's disappearance that they learned that Lloyd and Ryan were also missing.
+Like Carron, they had last been seen in Rowles' company.

-Upfield's attempts to find a plot for his novel The Sands of Windee were well known, and detectives were soon aware of the murder method outlined.
+Upfield's attempts to find a plot for his novel The Sands of Windee were well known.
+The detectives soon learned about the method he proposed to hide a murder.
 They found the remains of Carron's body at the 183 mi hut on the rabbit-proof fence.
-Among other items found was a wedding ring that would later be positively linked to Carron by a New Zealand jeweller and Carron's wife.
+Among other items found was a wedding ring that would later be positively linked to Carron by both a New Zealand jeweller and Carron's wife.

-Detective-Sergeant Manning was sent to arrest Rowles, and immediately recognised him as John Thomas Smith, a burglary convict who had escaped from the local lock-up in Dalwallinu in 1928.
+Detective-Sergeant Manning was sent to arrest Rowles, and immediately recognised him as John Thomas Smith, a burglary convict who had escaped in 1928 from the local lock-up in Dalwallinu.
 Rowles was sent back to prison, giving Manning more time to investigate.
 While awaiting trial, Rowles attempted to commit suicide.

-Rowles was only tried for the murder of Carron.
-Following the murders of Ryan and Lloyd, Rowles had strictly followed Upfield's fictional method for the disposal of evidence, leaving a total lack of physical evidence that could be used in a court: in the case of Carron, he had omitted one of the steps - destroying all metal remains with acid - thereby allowing several items which belonged to Carron to be found and identified.
+Rowles was tried only for the murder of Carron.
+Following the murders of Ryan and Lloyd, Rowles is believed to have strictly followed Upfield's fictional method for the disposal of evidence, leaving a total lack of physical evidence that could be used in a court.
+In the case of Carron, he had omitted one step – destroying all metal remains with acid.
+Several items which belonged to Carron were found and identified as his.

-Like Rowles, Carron had assumed a new name, previously having been known as Leslie George Brown.
+Carron had assumed a new name, and was previously known as Leslie George Brown.
 His wife, Mrs. Brown, had attended a jeweller in Auckland to have a wedding ring recut.
-The jeweller's assistant had accidentally used a 9 carat solder to rejoin the ends of the 18 carat ring, which the jeweller would normally have rectified, but had been too busy to do so.
+The jeweller's assistant had accidentally used a 9-carat solder to rejoin the ends of the 18 carat ring.
+Normally he would have rectified this error but had been too busy to do so.
 The result was a distinctive mark on the ring from the different-coloured solder, which made the ring unique and identifiable as Carron's.
 (Upfield used the "mended ring" device in a later novel The New Shoe.)

-Evidence was provided to the court regarding Carron's items, Rowles' behaviour, his knowledge of the fictional murder method, and the various lies that Rowles had told about his movements.
+Evidence was provided to the court regarding Carron's items, Rowles's behaviour, his knowledge of the fictional murder method, and the various lies that Rowles had told about his movements.

-There seemed to be no doubt that Rowles had committed three murders, and on 19 March 1932, the jury found him guilty of the wilful murder of Louis Carron after only two hours of deliberations.
-Asked if he anything to say, Rowles said "Only this.
+There seemed to be no doubt that Rowles had committed three murders.
+On 19 March 1932, after two hours of deliberation, the jury found him guilty of the wilful murder of Louis Carron.
+Asked if he had anything to say, Rowles said, "Only this.
 I have been found guilty of a crime that has never been committed."
-He was sentenced to death, and his attempts to appeal his conviction were rejected.
+Rowles was sentenced to death.
+His attempts to appeal his conviction were rejected.

 Rowles was hanged at Fremantle Prison on 13 June 1932.